 Buying a Finca

 If you want to buy a Finca in Spain for recreational uses, it is safer to buy a Finca with construction for residential use.
-Because these Fincas have authorisation for construction, they are more likely to receive permission for expansion.
-Building an extra pool, bedroom, or extension to your guesthouse will be more accessible when a base casa is already authorised.
+Because these types of properties have authorization for construction, they are more likely to receive permission for expansion.
+Building an extra pool, bedroom, or extension to your guesthouse will be more accessible when a base casa is already authorized.

 If you are considering purchasing a new Finca and building off-plan, laws for building permits in Spain might restrict your activities on your Finca.
 Remember that any developing activity requires an application for a development license and compliance with current regulations.